FinGu/fingu-minecraft-launcher/README.md

 # FinGuMinecraftLauncher
- fingu's minecraft launcher, cmllib by AlphaBS/ksi123456ab
+ fingu's minecraft launcher, too lazy to put credits, altough pratically all things that deserve credits is in the nuget packages folder